The evolution of naval aviation: from experimental seaplanes to modern supercarriers.

 Further Reading and Related Works

-- HMS Argus: The World's First True Aircraft Carrier — Detailed examination of the breakthrough carrier design.
+- HMS Argus: The World's First True Aircraft Carrier — Detailed examination of the breakthrough carrier design that established the template for all future aircraft carriers

-- HMS Argus Operations — Operational procedures and deck choreography development.
+- HMS Argus Operations: Pioneering Carrier Aviation Techniques — Operational procedures and deck choreography development that established carrier aviation doctrine

-- Jet Age Aviation: Cold War Development — The transition to jet operations at sea.
+- Jet Age Aviation: Cold War Development — The transition to jet operations at sea and the evolution of naval aviation technology

 References